 Hancock Pass, the Palisades and the Alpine Tunnel

-The road up the pass from Pitkin on the west side is of moderate difficulty, very rocky and is quite steep in several sections.
+The road up the pass from the east from Chalk Creek and St. Elmo is of moderate difficulty, very rocky and is quite steep in several sections.

 If Turn Of The Century Railroads, Mining History, and Rocks are of interest…Keep reading:

-Historic Hancock pass is located south of the town of St. Elmo on the east side, and around 15 miles west of the old railroad stop town of Pitkin.
+- Historic Hancock pass is located around 15 miles west of the old railroad stop town of Pitkin.

-The Denver, South Park & Pacific Railroad did not go over Hancock Pass, which was too steep for a train.
-Instead, the railroad built the Alpine Tunnel, past the spectacular rocks at the Palisades.
+- The Denver, South Park & Pacific Railroad did not go over Hancock Pass, which was too steep for a train.

-- Hancock pass drops over the Divide and intersects on the western side of the railroad line as it winds its way to the historic town-site of Pitkin.
+- Then connects with the western side of the railroad line as it winds its way to the historic Railroad town-site of Pitkin, on the old DSP&P Railbed.

 The route on the west side begins at the old Quartz townsite, 3 miles northeast of Pitkin on the Cumberland Pass Road at the Alpine Tunnel Road turnoff.